After having my 30th birthday last month, I thought it was time to reflect on the past decade, especially the key money lessons I learned in my 20s.

 In addition to greater financial stability and security, having multiple income streams can help you reach your financial goals faster.
 If you work a 9-5 job, one way of maximising your income is by taking on a side hustle or creating passive income streams (if you already have some money to invest).
 My first additional income came from subleasing a spare room in an apartment I lived in (with the landlord’s permission of course).
 Later on, when I purchased my first home in my mid-20s, I continued renting out my spare room, this time for short-term guests through Airbnb.
 (Did you know there are actually plenty of ways to make money from Airbnb without owning a property?)

 Don't compare yourself to others

 Personal finance is called PERSONAL for a reason.
 Therefore, when it comes to money and success, comparing yourself to others won’t take you far.
-While it’s fine to have other people as roles models or inspiration, comparing yourself to them isn’t a good idea.
+While it’s fine to have other people as role models or sources of inspiration, comparing yourself to them isn’t a good idea.

-Many times, this comparison just leads to not so smart money decisions like spending recklessly or getting into debt in order to keep up with the Joneses.
+Many times, this comparison just leads to not-so-smart money decisions like spending recklessly or getting into debt in order to keep up with the Joneses.
 Even if you managed to keep your finances in order, comparing your salary or job title to someone else’s is likely just going to cause you unnecessary stress.
-Furthermore, neither of these are good measures of one’s success or happiness.
+Furthermore, neither of these is a good measure of one’s success or happiness.

 While this is something I’ve learned in my 20s, I can’t say I’ve fully mastered it yet.
 But rather than comparing, it’s important for us to lay our focus on setting our own financial goals and following them.
 To do this, you will have to plan your own way and patiently follow it.